Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, with the notebookId parameter well-described in the schema.
-The tool description does not add new meaning to the parameter beyond stating it retrieves a 'specific' notebook.
+Schema description coverage is 100% with the parameter already documented as 'Notebook ID.
+Example: 1234567'.
+The tool description does not add additional meaning to the parameter beyond referencing a 'specific' notebook, which is inherent from the parameter role.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.